SublimeText/PackageDev/README.rst

 Snippet Development
 ===================

-AAAPackageDev provides a means to edit snippets using snippets.
+PackageDev provides a means to edit snippets using snippets.
 These snippets are called *raw snippets*.
 You can use snippets and snippet-like syntax in many files, but if you want to create ``.sublime-snippet`` files, you need to convert raw snippets first.
 This converion is done with a command.

-Inside ``AAAPackageDev/Support`` you will find a ``.sublime-keymap`` file.
+Inside ``PackageDev/Support`` you will find a ``.sublime-keymap`` file.
 The key bindings in it are included for reference.
 If you want them to work, you need to copy the contents over to your personal ``.sublime-keymap`` file under ``Packages/User``.